trastopchin/Association-Scheme-Partitions/README.md

 * The methods written (IsIsomorphic, IsEquitablePartition, EquitablePartitions and EquitablePartitionsFast) all rely on exhaustive searches.

 * EquitablePartitionsFast is implemented using a hash table in an attempt to speed it up and not rely on the exhaustive IsIsomorphic and IsEquitablePartition as much.
+(See above important notice.)

 * More details can be found in the paper linked above.